bcolabcourses/MLFall2025/_assignments/HW2.md

     type: due
     description: 'Assignment #2 due'
 ---
-In this assignment, we will explore the fundamental concepts of probability theory and how it relates to the field of engineering.
+You will explore the concepts and applications of the Law of Large Numbers and the Central Limit Theorem.
+To break down the load of Homework #2 and give you some practice with what you've already learned but not used, we broke down this homework into two parts, which you have the first part here.